Why every Christian…. should have a will

 As unseen as angels, today’s worshippers remain constantly aware of the foundations below their feet, and grateful of the legacy both financial and spiritual that remains.
 Such a gift invites response.
 The only fitting response can be to ensure through our legacies, that the Anglican community still has somewhere to worship in Stuttgart, in 150 years from now.

-We have good working relationships with ecumenical churches and celebrate those too.
+We continue to have good working relationships with ecumenical churches and celebrate those too.

-All Questions and Inquiries should please go directly to our Treasurer-Book Keeper: Jackie Wellhäuser either by email@example.com or: Anglican Centre Olgastrasse 56 70182 Stuttgart, Germany
+All Questions and Inquiries should please go directly to our Treasurer-Book Keeper: Jackie Wellhäuser on email@example.com

-Support for Particular Projects such as Maintenance of Organ or of Fabric or our work amongst Migrants, is possible if Bequests clearly communicate that.
+Support for Particular Projects such as Maintenance of Organ or of Fabric or our work amongst Refugees, is possible if Bequests clearly communicate that.

 Legacy Log – any entries of Bequests can of course be listed as ‘Anonymous’ in which case only our treasurer will ever know details.